 “Regular weekly shampooing of dogs did reduce the number of fleas compared to the controls, but it was not sufficient to eliminate flea burdens as shown by the fact that only one dog in the shampoo group was free of fleas…”

 Most of these studies share the same sentiment where flea shampoos are either barely effective or not effective at all.
 The above and other studies also demonstrated that dog groups treatment with actual flea and tick treatments responded much better and proper flea/tick treatments such as flea drops had a 99.5% efficacy.

-The bottom line here is that if you are concerned about fleas and ticks, skip the flea shampoo for dogs and talk to your veterinarian about a trusted, long-lasting oral or topical flea/tick product, or flea collars.
-If your dog receives frequent baths, you may want to consider using an oral product; however, there is evidence that bathing your dog does not reduce the efficacy of flea and tick treatments (9, 10).
+The bottom line: if you are concerned about fleas and ticks, skip flea shampoo and talk to your vet about a trusted, long-lasting oral or topical flea/tick product, or flea collars (I wrote more about them here).
+If your dog receives frequent baths, consider using an oral product.
+There is also evidence that bathing your dog does not reduce the efficacy of flea and tick treatments (9, 10).

 Tea Tree Oil Shampoo

-Tea tree oils, including essential tea tree oils, is another popular trend among new brands of shampoo for dogs.
-However, those shampoos with high concentration of these oils should be avoided if possible.
-Many studies done on the use of tea tree oil with pets (both cats and dogs) show that it's toxic to pets (11).
+Tea tree oils, including essential tea tree oils, is a popular health trend among new brands of shampoo for dogs.
+While there are some benefits of tea tree oil (when used correctly and separately), shampoos with high concentration of tea tree oil should be avoided.
+This is because studies done on the use of tea tree oil with pets (both cats and dogs) show that shampoo concentrations can be toxic to pets (11).

-Note that there are many pet shampoos and hot-spot treatments out there that contain tea tree oil, and many of them are safe for bathing your dog.
-The reason is because tea tree oil is often so diluted in the product that it does not pose a toxicity issue.
+While I do not generally recommend shampoos with tea tree oil, note that there are many pet shampoos and hot-spot treatments out there that contain tea tree oil and are safe for bathing your dog.
+The reason is because in these brands, tea tree oil is often so diluted in the product that it does not pose a toxicity issue.